STEEDS, A WORK IN PROGRESS

 Over the years, Surgical-Steeds has sourced out quality vendors to supply components for their machines as well as constantly designing proprietary components to improve the Steed motorcycle.
 The Covington's own several U.S. Registered trademarks to protect their brand including; Steed, Surgical-Steeds, Steed Musclebike, Steed Built to Ride, the Steed Logo silhouette and also claim trademarks to the brands Arabian, Appaloosa, Pegasus, Clydesdale, Thoroughbred, Quarterhorse and Sintaur to identify its models of motorcycles.
 In 2006, the Covington's sold their rights to the Trademark "Monoglide" to Harley-Davidson, and currently use Monotail to identify the single-shock proprietary chassis, which made its debut on the open road in 1998.
 Other groundbreaking motorcycle innovations include leading edge digital instrumentation, Steed Behemoth bars with clean internal wiring, a line of one-piece forged billet aluminum wheels and a constantly evolving line of proprietary Steed Brand motorcycle products.

-With the promise of bringing the Steed Brand national prominence via Patriot's "Global Presence and the financial strength of a public company," in July of 2005 the Covington's entered into an ill-fated alliance with Patriot Motorcycle Corporation.
-In a deal where we sold select physical assets of our manufacturing operation and granted a license to Patriot for the Steed Brands in exchange for Patriot Stock and the Director or Design and Development position in their company, I surrendered control of the direction of the brand while in Patriots employ.
+With the promise of bringing the Steed Brand national prominence via Patriot's "Global Presence and the financial strength of a public company," in July of 2005 the Covington entered into an ill-fated alliance with Patriot Motorcycle Corporation.
+In a deal where Covington sold select physical assets of our manufacturing operation and granted a license to Patriot for the Steed Brands in exchange for Patriot Stock and the Director or Design and Development position in their company, he surrendered control of the direction of the brand while in Patriots employ.

 The entire family of Steed federally registered brands along intellectual property, including NEW innovative motorcycle designs and products developed post-Patriot remain the property of John Covington and Covington Creations.